Perfect Pairings & Recipes for

 Matching Flavour Profiles

-The flavour profile of pine nut offers many of the aroma accents complementary to tequila, including pine and resin aroma notes.
+The flavour profile of pine nut offers many of the accents complementary to tequila, including pine and resin aroma accents.
 Because the flavour profile of pine nut has many of the of the features that are complementary to tequila, they are likely to pair very well together.

 Prominent Flavour Notes Of Pine Nut Are Represented By Longer Bars